 A follow-on course to the CIS 111 and CIS 112 sequence.
 Practice and projects in coding appropriate problems in various programming languages.
-Desktop/laptop as well as mobile device projects and various Language exposure varies with modern trends.
+Desktop/laptop as well as mobile device projects and various Language exposure varies with modern trends load and learning imposed on users, and modeling user behavior.
+Application of techniques to both web-based and more traditional user interfaces by implementing a prototype team project.
+Prerequisite(s): CIS 112 with a minimum grade of C. Note: This course cannot be taken in conjunction with CS 346.